gwu-libraries/sfm-ui/docs/collections.rst

 which contains  approximately 0.5-1% of public tweets.
 This stream produces a lot of data, currently a 3GB a day (compressed).

+.. _Flickr user:

 -----------
 Flickr user
 -----------

 Collects metadata about public photos by a specific Flickr user.
-Will collect the photos themselves if the "Collect web resources" checkbox is selected.
+Will collect the photos themselves if the "Web resources" checkbox is selected.

+.. _Weibo timeline:

 --------------
 Weibo timeline